torquebox/torquebox.org/news/2012-04-02-torquebox-2-0-0-released.md

 Thanks to everyone that helped us with patches, bug reports, and generally good natured support as we went through this major rewrite over the last 11 months.
-You guys are awesome!
+You guys are great!
 Without you, there would just be us :)

 We'd especially like to thank the following folks for their code contributions to 2.0.0: